TIBHannover/FAIR-R/_episodes/03-func-R.md

 > Write a function `rescale` that takes a vector as input and returns a corresponding vector of values scaled to lie in the range 0 to 1.
 > Please create a new file for this and save it as `rescale.R`.
 > (If `L` and `H` are the lowest and highest values in the original vector, then the replacement for a value `v` should be `(v-L) / (H-L)`.)
-> Be sure to document your function with roxygen2 comments.
+> Be sure to document your function with roxygen comments.
 >
 > Test that your `rescale` function is working properly using `min`, `max`, and `plot`.
 >